EMCMS/DataSci4Chem.jl/docs/src/svd.md

 s_1 & s_2 & \ldots & s_{2000}
 \end{pmatrix},
 ```
 where the $`c_i`$ values are (proportional to) the concentrations, and the vector $`\begin{pmatrix} s_1 & s_2 & \ldots & s_{1000} \end{pmatrix}`$ is the spectrum of the compound.
 Note that we need only 3000+2000 numbers to characterize the entire matrix, which contains 3000$`\times`$2000 numbers, so we have a data reduction by a factor of more than 1000.
 Of course, this situation will not occur very often.
-As a  more realistic example, have a look at a different set of IR spectra, again for 2000 samples:
+As a  more realistic example, here is a different set of IR spectra, again for 2000 samples:
 ![1component_example.png](https://github.com/EMCMS/DataSci4Chem.jl/blob/main/docs/src/assets/2component_example.png)
-Looking at the graphs of the first 5 rows, we see that this matrix can not be written as the product of two vectors: looking the values at positions 1050 and 1720 of the blue and red data, it is clear that these two matrix rows are not multiples of each other (and therefore cannot be multiples of one and the same row vector).
+Looking at the graphs of the first 5 rows, we see that this matrix can not be written as the product of two vectors: comparing the relative intensities at positions 1050 and 1720 of the blue and red data, it is clear that these two matrix rows are not multiples of each other (and therefore cannot be multiples of one and the same row vector).
 However, in this case, it turns out that the matrix can be very well approximated by a sum of two vector products:
 ```math
 C =
 \begin{pmatrix}